openafsfoundation/openafsfoundation.org/about/index.md

 ## About The Foundation ##

-The OpenAFS Foundation, Inc., was incorporated in the Commonwealth of Pennsylvania on May 20 of 2013, as a non-profit organization.
+The OpenAFS Foundation, Inc., was incorporated in the Commonwealth of Pennsylvania on May 20, 2013, as a non-profit organization.
 It is presently seeking national non-profit status with the IRS.

 ### What we do ###